ruitongl/RNAseq_lncRNA/README.md

 # RNAseq_lncRNA
-RNA sequencing data analysis of human cancer cell line A549 subclones, focusing on protein coding and long non-coding RNAs
+This project aims to analyse RNA sequencing data of human cancer cell line A549 parental and holoclonal subtype and find cancer target genes, focusing on protein coding and long non-coding RNAs.